 The excavations showed that there were a number of houses and stalls around a marketplace.
 The houses were small – approximately 3 by 4 meters in ground area.
 A total of 8 houses and 25 fireplaces were found.
 The size and the fact that no traces of stables were found may indicate that they served as a temporary residence.
 The houses, which were very uniform in appearance, were located mainly at the fjord bend in the northern part of the site, where traces of a small harbour or berth have been found.

 Thousands of animal bones were also found evenly distributed across the site.
 This suggests that it was a marketplace which was used at a certain time of the year, perhaps during the slaughter season in late autumn.
 It is worth noting that, until the beginning of the last century, large cattle markets were held at Brovold.

 Over the years, the wetlands east of Augustenborg Fjord were cut off from the fjord by dams and roads.
 Today, the stream “Strømmen” runs in the old fjord bed from Mjang Dam to Nydam and into the Little Sea (Lillehav).
-If you are fit, you can continue on foot to Mjang Dam, which is not covered by this app.
+If you are fit, you can continue on foot to Mjang Dam, which is not covered by this guide.
 Follow the Augustenborg Path to the village of Bro, and turn right at Brovej.
 Then follow the golf course to get all the way to Mjang Dam, where you can be lucky to hear the nightingale or get a glimpse of the beautiful, bearded tit.
 In the sky, the reed hawk is often seen, which is slightly larger than a buzzard.